Steal What’s Working on 𝕏 (Twitter) in 2025

 These hashtags

-Searching for hashtags is also popular for time-limited events like conferences, where people tend to be using hashtags like #CES2023 or #JPM2024 or #Coachella.
+Searching for hashtags is also popular for time-limited events such as conferences, where people tend to use hashtags like #CES2023, #JPM2024, or #Coachella.

 advanced search Accounts

-But the next big feature on the Advanced Search interface is Advanced Search by Accounts.
+The next big feature on the Advanced Search interface, and perhaps one of the most used, is searching by account.

 The search…